TriAlliance/MARSQNAP/readme.txt

 This plugin can simply backup and restore your WordPress website with QNAP NAS, including the database, mediafiles, plugins and themes with unlimited size.

 QNAP NAS Backup can also set a daily or weekly automatic backup schedule to save you time.

+**New in version 1.1.0: WordPress Multisite support** - You can now backup and restore WordPress multisite networks!

 If you have any questions, please ask us in the [QNAP Customer Service](https://service.qnap.com/).